AdamMc331/AndroidEssence/content/posts/reflecting-on-a-decade.md

 Thank you for reading this far.
 It's not just you, the audience, that I'd like to thank.

-To the people who helped me write and publish my first blog post, To everyone who has proofread a post or watched a dry-run of a presenation, To the conferences that took a chance and gave me an opportunity to share with their communities, To my friends and family that have lifted me up every step of the way,
+To the people who helped me write and publish my first blog post,

+To everyone who has proofread a post or watched a dry-run of a presenation,

+To the conferences that gave me an opportunity to share with their communities,

+To my friends and family that have lifted me up every step of the way,

 Thank you.